Questions about registration

 I have registered for a future semester, but I have decided not to attend.
 What do I do?

-- If you have not made payment arrangements yet, you can access online registration and drop your classes during your access time.
+- If you have not yet made tuition payment, paid with financial aid, or confirmed your attendance, and registration is still open, you can access online registration and drop your classes during your access time.

 - If you do not meet the payment deadline for your classes, they will be dropped without penalty.

-- If you have already made payment arrangements, you will need to contact your dean’s office for the necessary paperwork.
+- If you have already made payment, paid with financial aid, or confirmed your attendance, you will need to contact your dean’s office for the necessary paperwork.

 When do classes begin?
 Important dates, including the first day of classes, can be found in the online academic calendar.